 - End of June: Spring semester ends

-As far as application deadlines are concerned, they vary from university to university dates but common dates are:
+As far as application deadlines are concerned, they vary from university to university.
+Here are some common deadlines:

-- Application deadlines for EU students:15 September (the latest)
+- Application deadlines for EU/EEA students: mid-September (the latest)

 Secondly: Let’s make a shortlist of things you should prepare and the errands you need to run once you get there.

-As an EU/EEA students, you won’t need a VISA, but no matter what country you come from, you will need to apply for a temporary residence permit, as your Master’s degree will surely be longer than three months.
+- As an EU/EEA student, you won’t need a VISA, but no matter what country you come from, you will need to apply for a temporary residence permit, as your Master’s degree will surely be longer than three months.

-If you’re a non-EU/EEA student, for the VISA you’ll need (OK, not need, but you’re strongly recommended *wink*) to get medical insurance in your home country or immediately after you arrive.
+- If you’re a non-EU/EEA student, for the VISA you’ll need (or at least it's highly recommended) to get medical insurance in your home country or immediately after you arrive.
 If you don’t have this covered, you will have to pay every health service you will get and that will rack your bill to a substantial sum.
-Oh, and EU/EEA students: you’re not off the hook: get your European Health Insurance Card (EHIC), or else you won’t be eligible for free health insurance.
-Wua-wua!